fancyboynet/fis3-hei-demo/components/jquery/README.md

 Environments in which to use jQuery
 --------------------------------------

-- [Browser support](http://jquery.com/browser-support/) differs between the master branch and the compat branch.
-Specifically, the master branch does not support legacy browsers such as IE8.
-The jQuery team continues to provide support for legacy browsers on the compat branch.
-Use the latest compat release if support for those browsers is required.
+- [Browser support](http://jquery.com/browser-support/) differs between the master (2.x) branch and the 1.x-master branch.
+Specifically, 2.x does not support legacy browsers such as IE6-8.
+The jQuery team continues to provide support for legacy browsers on the 1.x-master branch.
+Use the latest 1.x release if support for those browsers is required.
 See [browser support](http://jquery.com/browser-support/) for more info.
-- To use jQuery in Node, browser extensions, and other non-browser environments, use only master branch releases given the name "jquery" rather than "jquery-compat".
-The compat branch does not support these environments.
+- To use jQuery in Node, browser extensions, and other non-browser environments, use only **2.x** releases.
+1.x does not support these environments.

 What you need to build your own jQuery
 --------------------------------------

-In order to build jQuery, you need to have the latest Node.js/npm and git 1.7 or later.
-Earlier versions might work, but are not supported.
+In order to build jQuery, you need to have Node.js/npm latest and git 1.7 or later.
+(Earlier versions might work OK, but are not tested.)

-For Windows, you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).
+For Windows you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).

-OS X users should install [Homebrew](http://brew.sh/).
+Mac OS users should install [Homebrew](http://mxcl.github.com/homebrew/).
 Once Homebrew is installed, run `brew install git` to install git, and `brew install node` to install Node.js.

 Linux/BSD users should use their appropriate package managers to install git and Node.js, or build from source